This is How to Identify Your Shopify Store’s Conversion Killers – Part 3 of a four-part series that began here.

-For example, stores like firestartoys.com get tons of traffic from kids that don’t even have a credit card which means it’s often the parents that are the actual customers.
+For example, stores like firestartoys.com get tons of traffic from kids that don’t even have a credit card.
+And that means it’s often the parents that are the actual customers.

 But you don’t have to sell toys to get a lot of unqualified traffic.
 A random third-party link to your site could be drawing in an entirely unsuitable audience, for example.

 And that’s where surveying your recent customers comes in.
 This group of people is by far your most qualified audience because they voted with their credit cards.